 The rate at Western Union in Buenos Aires is the best!
 Western Union almost offers better rates than the black market.
 The only thing that you need into account is the transaction fee.
 Both companies are around USD 25 per transaction per USD 500.

-The waiting lines at the WU office can be long (up to 1 hour or more) but you make a lot of profit by exchange money in Buenos Aires with Western Union.
-That’s a free dinner for two! 🙂
+The waiting lines at the WU office can be long (up to 1 hour or more) but you make a lot of profit by exchanging money in Buenos Aires with Western Union.
+That’s a free dinner for two! :-).
+Western Union HQ office is closed on weekends and holidays.

 Take a copy of your passport with you and the WU / XOOM code.